labex-labs/open-source-labs/python/practical-python/lab-01-01-python-introduction-python-introduction/step6.md

 Warning: It is never possible to paste more than one Python command (statements that appear after `>>>`) to the basic Python shell at a time.
 You have to paste each command one at a time.

 Now that you've done this, just remember that you will get more out of the class by typing in code slowly and thinking about it--not cut and pasting.

+Exit the python interpreter after you have finished the content.